chandragithub2014/GitPractice_2020/README.md

  In  Tags Tab       : All Tags are displayed along with Release notes for each Tag Creating a Release :
  In the Tags Tag -> Select any Tag -> Click on 3dots and Create a release by providing release.
- We can edit a release also once created.
+ We can edit/delete a release also once created.

 (32)Stashing:
 Git Stash is used when we donot want to commit change right away and want to commit later and save that changes for later .